wesovilabs/templatizer/README.md

     description: Name of the GH organization
 ```

-The attributes `version` and `mode` are ignored in this version of Templatizer, so we could remove them from the configuration.
+The attributes `version` and `mode` could be omited since they are ignored in this version of Templatizer.
 Regarding the variables, only the attribute `name`.
 Anyway, the usage of the attributes `description` and `default` will help us to create handier and more useful templates.

-By convection this configuration file will be in the root of your repository and It will be named `templatizer.yml`.
+By convection the name of this files is `.templatizer.yml` and It's in the root of your repository.

 - [Go template layout]()